 About

-My main research interests are health services (health systems), primary health care, family medicine, aging, health human resources, and medical education.
-I have experience leading observational and quasi-experimental studies using health administrative data, evidence syntheses, consensus studies, qualitative studies, and mixed-methods research.
-To date, I have published over 30 peer-reviewed articles and technical reports, including in JAMDA, BMJ Open, CMAJ Open, BMC Geriatrics, Canadian Journal on Aging, and PLOS ONE.
+My main research interests are health services, primary care, family medicine, aging, and health human resources.
+I have experience leading observational and quasi-experimental studies using health administrative data, evidence syntheses, consensus studies, qualitative studies, and mixed methods research.
+To date, I have published over 30 peer-reviewed journal articles, including in CMAJ, BMJ Open, JAMDA, BMC Primary Care, BMC Geriatrics, and PLOS ONE.
 I am the first-listed or senior author for two-thirds of my publications.
+I have also contributed to 10 technical reports, of which I am the first-listed or senior author on nine.
+My research has been cited more than 200 times.

-I completed my higher education at the University of Waterloo (BSc, Honours Health Studies, 2019) and McMaster University (PhD, Health Research Methodology, 2024).
+I completed my post-secondary education at McMaster University (PhD, Health Research Methodology, 2024) and the University of Waterloo (BSc, Honours Health Studies, 2019).
 I developed interests in health services and aging research while completing cooperative education terms in a variety of health care settings during my undergraduate studies.
-I began working under the supervision of Dr. Andrew Costa at the Michael G. DeGroote School of Medicine, Waterloo Regional Campus, during my final co-op term, and have continued working and training in the Department of Health Research Methods, Evidence, and Impact.